alexracape/alexracape.github.io/content/About Me.md

 # About Me

-I'm a software engineer focused on building impactful AI applications.
+I'm a software engineer focused on building AI/ML applications.
 I am about to graduate from Columbia University with a Master's in Computer Science and a concentration in Machine Learning.
 I love to build, learn, and play with new technologies, and I hope that is one thing that comes across in this site.

 I am currently based out of New York City.